icinganalysis/icinganalysis.github.io/content/app_c_figures.md

 I have found that detailed analysis is best done in Python, driven by input data such as CSV and jason tables, or occasionally an SQL-type database where warranted.
-The most transportable output has proven to be CSV and jason tables, with PNG figures that can be conveniently included in text documents.
+The most transportable output has proven to be CSV and JASON tables, with PNG figures that can be conveniently included in text documents.

 If you want to just plot the line data for the figures in a spreadsheet,